The elementary construction of formal anafunctors: The bicategory of J -fractions

 Notice that local essential smallness in \emph{not} automatic, as there are well-pointed toposes with a natural numbers object, otherwise very nice categories, for which the 2-category of internal categories fails the hypothesis of Proposition~\ref{prop:WISC_gives_locally_small}.
-For example the toposes of material sets in models of ZF as given by Gitik (see \cite{vdBerg-Moerdijk_14}) and Karagila \cite{Karagila_14}, or the well-pointed topos of structural sets in \cite{Roberts_15a}.
+For example the toposes of material sets in models of ZF as given by Gitik (see \cite{vdBerg-Moerdijk_14}) and Karagila \cite{Karagila_14}, or the well-pointed topos of structural sets arising from \cite{Roberts_15a}.
+Karagila has also described an explicit model of ZF in which the category of anafunctors from the discrete groupoid $\mathbb{N}$ to the one-object groupoid $\mathbf{B}(\mathbb{Z}/2)$ is not essentially small.\footnote{See the answers to the MathOverflow question \url{https://mathoverflow.net/q/264585/}.
+User `aws' also gave a model of ZFA---choiceless Zermelo--Fraenkel set theory with atoms---with the same property.}

-Finally, note that nothing in the above relies on $K$ being a (2,1)-category, namely a 2-category with only invertible 2-arrows.
+Finally, note that nothing in this paper relies on $K$ being a (2,1)-category, namely a 2-category with only invertible 2-arrows.
 This is usually assumed for results subsumed by Theorem~\ref{thm:anafunctors_localise}, but is unnecessary in the framework presented here.
+The following example will be treated in a forthcoming paper.

+\begin{example} Take a pretopos $E$ with stable reflexive coequalisers, and define $K$ to be the wide, locally full sub-2-category of $\Cat(E)^{op}$ taking only those internal functors whose object component is a coproduct inclusion, which we shall call a \emph{complemented cofibration}.
+Let $\J$ consist of the class $W$ of complemented cofibrations $f\colon X\to Y$ that are ff and essentially surjective (i.e.\ $X_0\times_{f_0,Y_0,s} Y_1 \xrightarrow{t\pr_2} Y_0$ is a regular epimorphism).
+Then $W$ consists of ff and co-ff arrows, contains all identity arrows, and is closed under composition and---most crucially---pushout.
+This makes $(\Cat(E)^{op},W)$ a 2-site as defined in this paper, and the constructions here involving $W$-fractions in $\Cat(E)^{op}$ correspond to analogous dual constructions involving \emph{left} $W$-fractions (certain cospans) in $\Cat(E)$.
+The analogous result holds for $\Gpd(E)$ in place of $\Cat(E)$, and in this case $E$ can be an arbitrary pretopos. \end{example}

+This gives a bicategorical perspective on a generalisation of the case of small \emph{groupoids}, studied in \cite{LandNikolausSzumilo} using cofibration categories as a presentation of $(\infty,1)$-categories.